 Overwhelm.
-Nobody likes it, but if we’re honest we’ve probably all had moments of it in the last 7-10 days.
-Or it might feel like more of a constant companion, a kind of phantom lurking in the background ready to pounce at any moment.
+Nobody likes it, but if we’re honest we’ve probably all experienced it.
 Overwhelm can hit us predictably, when we’re juggling many responsibilities and stresses at the same time - or strike out of the blue when something happens and triggers a powerful emotion - but it floods our mind and paralyses our thinking, triggering powerful emotions and difficult thoughts that trigger yet more emotion.
 At its worst it can leave us afraid we might break with what we are carrying, or feeling like we can’t carry on.
+And overwhelm is often behind those moments we act out of character, lash out or do something we later regret or wish we could change.

 What is Overwhelm?